 The basic structure of the base is as follows:

-- On one side (the right part of the base in the photo) is the small spaceport with landing fields, roads and approach control (The small base from the LL-928 set).
+- On one side (the right part of the base in the photo) is the small spaceport with landing fields, roads and flight control (The small base from the LL-928 set).
 The spacecraft on site are the LL-928, the Eagle, LL-924, LL-918, the Sound Transmitting Crusier and the Galaxy Commander.
-In the approach is the small shuttle and in the departure the XT Starship.
+Landing is the small shuttle and departing is the XT Starship.
 The spaceport is primarily intended as a base of operations for further exploration of the planet and was built after the installations for mineral extraction.

 - On the left side is the production area in the rocky landscape of PSO J318.5-22 with the drilling stations, the elevated landing field and the various small stations.